Professor of Management

 Publications in Academy of Management Review, Academy of Management Journal, Journal of Management, Business Ethics Quarterly, Organization Studies, Research in the Sociology of Organizations, Academy of Management Learning and Education, Human Relations, Organizational Dynamics, Academy of Management Executive, Journal of Business Ethics, American Criminal Law Review, and other journals and collections.
 Co-author (with Linda K. Trevino) of Managing Ethics in Business Organizations: Social Scientific Perspectives (Stanford University Press, 2003); this work recently was described as one of two books marking “the birth of behavioral business ethics as an identifiable area of inquiry” (quote from page 21 of the chapter by Brief in Tenbrunsel & DeCremer (eds.)
 Behavioral Business Ethics: Shaping an Emerging Field, 2012).
 Recent publications include:

-Weaver, G. R., forthcoming.
+- Weaver, G. R., 2014.
 Encouraging ethics in organizations: A review of some key research findings.
-American Criminal Law Review.
+American Criminal Law Review, 51.

-Weaver, G. R. & Stansbury, J. M., forthcoming.
+- Weaver, G. R. & Stansbury, J. M., 2014.
 Religion’s impact on employees in organizations: Cognition, affect, and behavior.
-In Lounsbury, Phillips, Tracey (eds.), Research in the Sociology of Organizations (series): Religion and Organization Theory.
+In Lounsbury, Phillips, Tracey (eds.), Research in the Sociology of Organizations (series): Religion and Organization Theory, 65-110.

 Awards & Honors